telerik/winforms-docs/diagram/features/routing.md

 \* __GetSiblingNodes__ - this method receives the current state and the end target and should return the next possible nodes

->note The order in which the steps are returned is important - if you have two steps with the same price we'll choose the first one.
+>tip The order in which the steps are returned is important - if you have two steps with the same price we'll choose the first one.
 >